iamgabrielsoft/jeepson/README.md

 # jeepson

-Jeepson is a drop-in alternative to JSON.parse/stringify with added compression and streaming support.
+Jeepson is an Alternative to JSON.parse/stringify with added compression and streaming support.

 ### installing